onnx/working-groups/safety-related-profile/meetings/minutes.md

     - scope definition (use cases)
     - elicitation of needs
 - Discussion about the creation of a sub-group on formal methods
+- Brief presentation of the Linux Fundation support to our activities (Andreas, to be confirmed)

 #### Minutes
 (to be completed)